Updated April 2026

 Low-Code/No-Code Development and Citizen Developers

-Low-code and no-code cloud solutions empower citizen developers—individuals with limited coding experience—to create applications with minimal or no coding.
+Low-code and no-code cloud solutions empower citizen developers (individuals with limited coding experience) to create applications with minimal or no coding through visual interfaces and drag-and-drop tools that simplify the development process.

 This trend is accelerating application development and reducing the reliance on specialized developers, making it easier for businesses to adopt cloud-based solutions and develop cloud-native applications.